Build Agent Advocates, Not Platform Agents: Alternative Views

 \textbf{Broader societal impacts.} LMAs could have significant impacts on social and economic life.
-For example, interpersonal encounters in both professional and personal contexts might be increasingly mediated or even altogether obviated by LMAs \citep{lazar2024frontier, kolt2025governing}.
-Certain jobs or workplace tasks might be outsourced to LMAs, either displacing people or altering the kind of work they undertake \citep{sellen2024rise}.
-To the extent agent advocates facilitate more effective and reliable applications of LMAs, they will likely accelerate these impacts.
-Ensuring these impacts are broadly beneficial, however, will turn less on the loyalty of agent advocates to their users and more on aligning LMAs with broader societal values and interests \citep{sorensen2024roadmap, kirk2024prism, zhi2024beyond}.
+For example, interpersonal encounters might be increasingly mediated or even altogether obviated by LMAs~\citep{lazar2024frontier, kolt2025governing}.
+Certain jobs or workplace tasks might be outsourced to LMAs, either displacing people or altering the kind of work they undertake ~\citep{sellen2024rise}.